Are Question Tags In Dialogue Writing A Good Idea?

 Open the door for me, will you?

 When we speak, the meaning of these questions is quite clear.
-But it is not as easy to express the real sense in written dialogue.
+However, it is not as easy to express the real sense or emotion in written dialogue.

 Question tags in dialogue writing